 Joint replacement doesn’t make sense for all patients.
 Only your provider can determine whether joint replacement is a good treatment option.
 But here are some factors to consider on your own.

 If you’re having significant pain in joints such as your hip, shoulder or knee, and you’re experiencing a limited range of motion, you might have a damaged joint.
 Sometimes, simple rehabilitation exercises might help.
 However, in more severe situations, joint replacement might be best.

 Non-invasive surgical treatments haven’t worked

 There are a number of first-line, non-surgical treatments for joint pain that your doctor will recommend.
 They include physical therapy, injection therapy, bracing devices and nonsteroidal anti-inflammatory drugs (e.g. ibuprofen).

 If those options haven’t worked, your joint damage may just be too severe, and joint replacement might be right for you.

-If your joint pain is severe enough where it prevents you from sleeping well and receiving restful sleep, you might be a good candidate for joint replacement.
+If your joint pain is severe enough that it prevents you from sleeping well and receiving restful sleep, you might be a good candidate for joint replacement.

 Welia Health provides orthopedic services including surgery.
-Dr. John Kampa has a special interests in hip and knee joint replacements and has performed hundreds of these procedures.
+Dr. John Kampa has a special interest in hip and knee joint replacements and has performed hundreds of these procedures.